 - Provide light refreshments to concert goers at intermission (*these items can be sold and the Host Committee will keep 100% of revenues).

 - Take responsibility for all normal costs of the venue (i.e. rental, electricity, heat, maintenance/cleaning).
+In exchange, the Host Organization will receive a percentage of proceeds from ticket sales.

 - Provide a venue and an atmosphere of hospitality for the performers and crew.